HomeThe Property HubHome and GardenWhat to do if your bank account in Spain is frozen

 If your Passport, Residence Card, Foreigners Identity Card, or Personal Identification Card has expired, be careful, because you could end up with your bank account blocked.
 Banks are required by law to identify all their customers and ensure that their documentation is up to date.

-So, if the bank detects that your personal identification document is not up to date, it can block your account, as by law this is considered a justified cause.
+If the bank detects that your personal identification document is not up to date, it may block your account, as this is considered a lawful basis.

 Freezing a bank account for the prevention of money laundering

-The bank is legally obliged to ask you for information about your economic activity, a process known as “Know Your Customer”.
+The bank is legally obliged to request information about your economic activity, a process known as “Know Your Customer”.
 This is an anti-fraud measure that all banks must follow to prevent money laundering and terrorist financing.

-If the bank asks you for information related to your professional activity and you do not provide it, your bank can take measures such as freezing your account until you provide the required documentation.
+If the bank requests information about your professional activity and you do not provide it, the bank may freeze your account until you provide the required documentation.

 Blocking an account due to discrepancies between account holders

-If you share an account with one or more account holders and you all issue contradictory orders, the bank can place a block on the account if it detects an incompatibility between transactions, in order not to take sides in a dispute (such as during a divorce or the breakdown of a business).
+If you share an account with one or more account holders and they issue contradictory orders, the bank may place a block on the account to avoid taking sides in a dispute (e.g., during a divorce or the breakdown of a business).

 A frozen bank account when the account holder dies

 This is very common for non-residents living in Spain who die leaving assets and open bank accounts.
-In this case, their partner or relatives find that the bank has frozen the deceased's account and that the bank has cancelled all direct debits and payment cards.
+In this case, their partner or relatives find that the bank has frozen the deceased's account and cancelled all direct debits and payment cards.

 It is important to note that the bank must notify the account holder(s) before blocking the account and, if this is not possible, the announcement must be made immediately afterwards.

-The problem here is that many bank account holders receive a letter at their registered home address in Spain, and often relatives living overseas only find out that the bank account has been frozen upon arrival.
+The problem is that many bank account holders receive a letter at their registered home address in Spain, and relatives living overseas often only learn that the account has been frozen upon arrival.

-Others, on the other hand, receive an email instructing them on the documentation and how to submit it digitally, which for many people is more technologically complicated than simply taking the documentation to the bank in person.
+Others, on the other hand, receive an email outlining the documentation and how to submit it digitally, which, for many, is more technologically complex than simply taking the documentation to the bank in person.

-It is for these reasons that many of our clients who do not live permanently in Spain ask us for help from their country to unfreeze their frozen bank accounts.
+For these reasons, many of our clients who do not live permanently in Spain ask us for assistance from their home countries to unfreeze their bank accounts.

-The solution to this problem is to grant a Power of Attorney to your lawyer in Spain beforehand.
+The solution to this problem is to grant your lawyer in Spain a Power of Attorney in advance.
 With this power of attorney, your lawyer can easily unfreeze your account on your behalf and remove temporary stops or blocks that might be in place.

-In this way, you will not have to wait until you return to Spain to do it yourself, bearing in mind the serious consequences of closing the account, such as non-payment of local taxes or utility bills, or generating unnecessary surcharges or penalties for the account holder, which could have been avoided in a simple way.
+In this way, you will not have to wait until you return to Spain to do it yourself, bearing in mind the serious consequences of closing the account, such as non-payment of local taxes or utility bills, or generating unnecessary surcharges or penalties for the account holder, which could have been avoided entirely.

 Find out more about Inmo Investments Real Estate, La Zenia's leading estate agent.
 Visit their website now to view their selection of beautiful homes in Orihuela Costa and the Costa Blanca areas of Spain.